-- If the participant/parent or legal guardian cannot use the application for electronic signatures they can print consent forms and send them by mail or fax, or they can bring the documents in person to their next visit to clinic for counter signing and dating.
-Research procedures cannot begin until the documents are received, counter signed and dated. - Unless the criteria for a waiver of documentation of consent are met and approved by the IRB, documentation of consent is required (similar to in-person consenting).
-If an investigator does not receive signed copies of consent documents for counter signing and dating, written informed consent from the participant/parent or legal guardian has not been obtained. - The person obtaining consent should sign and date the appropriate signature lines with the current date when they receive the consent for signing, not the date they spoke with the participant/parent or legal guardian. - Ensure all signatures and dates are accurately documented.
+- 1. The remote consent process (e.g., applications used, how consent signatures were obtained) should be documented in each subject's source notes/note to file.
+A sample note to file is available on the CRSO SharePoint site. - 2.
+Flag or highlight the correct signature and date lines for electronic signatures to ensure all required signatures are obtained. - 3.
+Participants/parent(s) or legal guardian(s) should be instructed to retain signed copies of the consent documents for their own records. - 4.
+All attempts need to be made to receive the originals or copies of the signed documents.
+If signed copies are not returned, the investigator may need to follow up with the participant/parent or legal guardian to bring back the signed consent to the research site at the time of the next visit.
+Research procedures cannot begin until the documents are received, counter signed and dated. - 5.
+If the participant/parent or legal guardian cannot use the application for electronic signatures they can print consent forms and send them by mail or fax, or they can bring the documents in person to their next visit to clinic for counter signing and dating.
+Research procedures cannot begin until the documents are received, counter signed and dated. - 6.
+Unless the criteria for a waiver of documentation of consent are met and approved by the IRB, documentation of consent is required (similar to in-person consenting).
+If an investigator does not receive signed copies of consent documents for counter signing and dating, written informed consent from the participant/parent or legal guardian has not been obtained. - 7.
+The person obtaining consent should sign and date the appropriate signature lines with the current date when they receive the consent for signing, not the date they spoke with the participant/parent or legal guardian. - 8.
+Ensure all signatures and dates are accurately documented.
 Any errors should be noted in the note to file and corrected appropriately.